kevlarr/busybees/README.md

 We deserve better, and it's sad that we (as users) have become used to slow, bloated, memory-hogging software despite having radically powerful hardware.

-### 2. lightening cpu and memory loads is a Good Thing
+### 2. decreasing cpu and memory loads is more sustainable

 All of these contribute to less energy and a lower environmental footprint.
 (Because, yes, I care about that. **Small improvements are still improvements.**)